carzanodev/genuniv-college-service/README.md

 # 1. Overview
-The college service is responsible for the domain of that of the colleges in the university, such as the College of Commerce and College of Engineering.
-The following are the data of which the college is responsible for:
+The college service is responsible for the data of the colleges in the university.
+These are the following:
 1. College - information about the college itself
 2. Degree - qualification chosen by and awarded to students for completing units from courses
 3. Degree type - the type of degree to be completed, e.g. Bachelor's and Master's